Thirty-three years after Yellowstone Eruption Event (Y+33)

 “Well, let’s go inside to the bar–”

 She opened the foldout bench that doubled as a cot and sat down as Nils closed the airlock.
-He didn’t miss the suggestion of her sitting in a bed.
+He did not miss the suggestion of her sitting in a bed.
 But one look from her convinced him she just wanted it as a seat.
-She had asked for a favor.
-He wondered what she wanted.
+She had asked for a favor, and he wondered what she wanted.

 “Where too?”
 He asked, glancing over his shoulder at her.

-“Just drive,” she murmured as though she had something else on her mind and didn't want to be disturbed.
+“Just drive,” she murmured as though she had something else on her mind and did not want any interruptions.

-“Sure,” Nils turned toward the western exit from the crater, heading toward his habitat, some ten kilometers distant to the south-east.
-He thought better of driving off on a new track somewhere and stopping.
-In principle, it would work, but he didn't want to fall into an unknown sink hole–leaving himself and Miller trapped in the crawler.
-She'd likely make sure his life would be over if the accident didn't kill them.
+“Sure,” Nils turned toward the western exit from the crater, and the road toward his habitat, some ten kilometers distant to the south-east.
+He thought better of driving off on a fresh track somewhere and stopping.
+In principle, it would work, but he did not want to fall into an unknown sink hole–leaving himself and Miller trapped in the crawler.
+She would likely make sure his life would be over if the accident failed to kill them.

 Gordonville, a lunar settlement thirty kilometers to the west, represented another option.
-They could easily get there.
+They could easily make the journey.
 But it was a relatively unknown location to Nils.
 Though he performed some jobs for people from Gordonville, they would never ask him to meet anywhere but at Conrad Station.
 Gordonville represented civilization.
-Many of those living there would not want Nils or his business to enter their community.
-Though he promoted being a simple prospector, his reputation as being a smuggler assaulted the sensibilities of the civilized community.
+Many of the residents would not want Nils or his business to enter their community.
+Though he promoted being a simple prospector, his reputation as a drunk storyteller assaulted the sensibilities of the civilized community.

 His habitat, and the well-known track to it, represented the safest place to go.
-Hopefully, Deputy Miller wouldn't get the wrong idea.
+Hopefully, Deputy Miller would not get the wrong idea.

 Nils drove the crawler silently for a while.
 He did not want to risk saying much of anything, fearing that she would see right through him.
-As a rule, he could make stuff up to entertain.
-With an outright lie, it was a different story.
-Miller and anyone else saw right through it.
+He could make stuff up to entertain.
+An outright lie was different.
+Miller saw right through it.

-After about ten minutes of driving, Nils realized that she remained quiet.
+After about ten minutes of driving, Nils realized she became quiet.
 He glanced over his shoulder, seeing her leaned back in the seat with her eyes closed.
 Her precarious grip on her pad made him realize she had fallen asleep.